ulichovick/ann_fashion_mnist/README.md

 # ann_fashion_mnist
-A couple neural network built using numpy, tensorflow and keras
+A cool flask application that uses two cool neural networks one built with numpy and the other one built with tensorflow
+btw: sorry for my ~~bad~~ cool english :(